 Webnauts is a website design and management company.
 It was involved in the design and creation of R.Politik’s website and continues to provide development and support services.

 Christian Basar has been fascinated with studying Russia for almost a decade, earning his Master’s Degree in History from the University of Alberta in 2018.
 Christian’s main interests lie in Russian military history, religious history, and foreign policy, and he has especially focused on Russia’s memory of the Great Patriotic War and its military intervention in Syria.
-Being the host of the Historical Thoughts and Interpretations podcast as well as an avid traveler, Christian currently lives in Mozambique with his wife.
+Being the host of the Historical Thoughts and Interpretations podcast as well as an avid traveler, Christian currently lives in Korea with his wife.

 Constantin Mitschelen is a volunteer who helps with editing, texting and translating at R.Politik.
 After receiving his BA in public administration, he worked for several years for a regional council.
 Based in Berlin, he is working in the federal office of a ruling party of the German government.
 He is currently pursuing an MA in political science.
 In addition to that, he is engaged with several boards and committees in the fields of foreign affairs and Eastern Europe.